 How about exhibitors and sponsors not being able to meet their target audience in person, how do our apps help them out?

 Jelmer: Well, indeed the third core element of many events is the business one.
 At physical events, exhibitors and sponsors have the chance to meet with people and start professional relationships.
 Obvious ways to bring that online are to have a list of companies or a virtual floor plan with virtual stands where people can click and see a company video, product brochures, or other visuals.
 This could be done with the possibility to start an online meeting or chat conversation.
-And this is also the place where we provide vital support: you have the floor plan and the list with exhibitors together with their profiles in our apps, allowing you to connect with each other.
+And this is also the place where we provide vital support: you have the floor plan and the list of exhibitors together with their profiles in our apps, allowing you to connect with each other.

-Are we changing our product road map in order to adapt to these big changes in the event industry?
+Are we changing our product roadmap in order to adapt to these big changes in the event industry?

 Jelmer: All of our app features work out of the box for virtual events, but there are two things we are focusing on right now.
 The first one is our web app.
 We are stepping up our game because it is obvious that the web version is going to be much more valuable when you are joining virtually.
 The second one is live-streaming.
 While we have always been able to integrate these into our apps, we are going to do that much more integrated and with improved user experience.